NaveenReddy2004/Fake_news_prediction/README.md

 # Fake News Detection using ML & DL Models

 This project aims to detect **fake vs real news articles** using various Machine Learning classifiers and Deep Learning techniques like **LSTM**.
-A **Streamlit web application** is also included for real-time predictions the model used in streamlit is RandomForestClassifier whose accuracy was more than other models.
+A **Streamlit web application** is also included for real-time predictions the model used in streamlit isSupportVectorClassifier whose accuracy was more than other models.

 ---